-Borough and Parish Elections - The last elections took place on 7 May 2015 and the fees and disbursements are determined by the Returning Officer under delegated powers.
-The schedule is reviewed annually and published on the web site with the majority of fees being determined by the number of wards or parishes contested and the number of registered postal voters.
+Borough and Parish Elections - The fees and disbursements are determined by the Returning Officer under delegated powers.
+The schedule is reviewed annually and published on the website with the majority of fees being determined by the number of wards or parishes contested and the number of registered postal voters.
 The next Borough and Parish Council elections will be held on 2 May 2019.